1684520 F/Sgt Ronald C Kemp RAF 1922—2014

 The Squadron Sortie Report No 1 of Oprep 490 was a little more forthcoming:

 “ 'L' F/O Montague Browne F/Sgt Price

 A/C 'L' 5" FL Sortie No 192

 In the heart of Rangoon at approx QL5237 an 'L' shaped brick building was seen to have the words 'JAPS GONE' painted in 5 ft. white letters on its red tiled roof, and photographs were secured.
 No activity could be seen in Rangoon RS save people walking about.”

-A number of photographs of the Jail and its various roof signs were taken by aircraft of 211 and other RAF Squadrons, either during the course of that afternoon or on the next day, 2 May, in the course of numerous sorties reaching the target area from first light and on into the morning.
+A number of photographs of the Gaol and its various roof signs were taken by aircraft of 211 and other RAF Squadrons, either during the course of that afternoon, on the next day, 2 May, in the course of numerous sorties reaching the target area from first light and on into the morning, or on 3 May.

 Sutherland Brown, in his 177 Squadron account Silently Into the Midst of Things, mistakenly reported this particular image (in cropped form and lacking its marginalia, Figure 67) as taken by S/L RH Wood, his CO.